-Sibley Dolman understands the sensitive and personal nature of sexual abuse.
-Our Doral Sexual Abuse Attorneys offer sympathetic help for survivors of abuse and assault, even those who have been contending with abuse for years.
-Please call our Doral office at (305) 930-7688 today to see how we can help.
+Our team at Dolman Law Group understands the sensitive and personal nature of sexual abuse.
+Our Doral Sexual Abuse Attorneys offer sympathetic help and legal support for survivors of abuse and assault – including those who have been contending with abuse for years.
+Please call our Doral office at (727) 451-6900 today to see how we can help.

 Many people do not realize they have the right to sue an individual or organization in civil court based on sexual abuse claims.
 The burden of proof in civil court cases is lower than for criminal court cases, so they are often easier to pursue.
 In addition, you need not pursue a criminal court case to secure a successful personal injury case outcome.

 Victims of sexual abuse are sometimes concerned they will have to relive the details of their abuse on public display.
 However, working with compassionate attorneys means victims contend with as little difficulty as possible.

 When you choose our firm, our lawyers will handle every step of your case so you can focus on recovery.
 You can heal your mind and body, trusting that your legal team is developing the best plan to protect your legal rights, personal safety, and dignity.

 Sexual abuse includes a variety of physical and nonphysical actions.
 Sometimes, sexual abuse occurs just once.
 In other cases, abuse repeats over the course of many years.
 Many people do not even realize they experienced abuse until years later, as is common when abuse happens to young children.
 Common examples of abuse include:

 - Inappropriate touching – Fondling and other unwanted or nonconsensual touching is inappropriate.
 Touching is sometimes a form of grooming, testing the waters, and building trust in potential victims.